 The minimum monitoring requirements for PM10 are listed in Table 2.4.
 There are five SLAMS PM10 monitors located at Santa Barbara, El Capitan, Goleta, Lompoc H Street, and Santa Maria.
-A new BAMS PM 10 was installed at Goleta in January 2010.
 There are two PSD sites which measure PM10: Exxon LFC 1 and VAFB STS.
 These monitors are required by operating permit conditions of nearby sources and are used to measure the impact of nearby sources on the surrounding air quality.